 Thrums Books is part of a business collective which also includes both its parent company, Thrums LLC, and its sister company, ClothRoads, a global textile purveyor.

 Those of us involved in these endeavors worked together at Interweave Press for many years, honing our skills and forging a tight-knit team.
-The years have taken us in different directions, but the core relationship remains.
+The years have taken us in different directions, but the core relationships remain, and the core commitment to supporting indigenous textile artisans worldwide.
 Some of us make books, some of us source and sell wonderful cloth.
 Words and threads.
 It’s all in aid of helping sustain time-honored traditions.

 Thrums Books’ first title was Weaving in the Peruvian Highlands: Dreaming Patterns, Weaving Memories, published in 2007.
 In the ensuing years, we’ve added 17 titles, focusing on textile artisans from Laos to Peru, from Mexico to Morocco, from Guatemala to Afghanistan, and beyond.
 Our aim is always to document the human stories behind the cloth, to reflect the importance of cloth in the history and social evolution of a culture.

 Linda Ligon, Thrums Books director and publisher.
 Founder and Creative Director of Interweave Press for 30 years before launching Thrums Books.